History of nursing in the United States: Military nursing

 During the Spanish–American War of 1898, medical conditions in the tropical war zone were dangerous, with yellow fever and malaria endemic and deadly.
 The United States government called for women to volunteer as nurses.
-The Daughters of the American Revolution and other organizations helped thousands of women to sign up, but few were professionally trained.
+The Daughters of the American Revolution and other organizations helped thousands of women to sign up as nurses, but few were professionally trained.
 Among the latter were 250 Catholic nurses, most of them from the Daughters of Charity of St. Vincent de Paul.
 The Army hired female civilian nurses to help with the wounded.
 Dr. Anita Newcomb McGee was put in charge of selecting contract nurses to work as civilians with the U.S. Army.
-In all, more than 1,500 women nurses worked as contract nurses during that 1898 conflict.
+In all, more than 1,500 women nurses worked as contract nurses during the Spanish—American War.

 Professionalization was a dominant theme during the Progressive Era, because it valued expertise and hierarchy over ad hoc volunteering in the name of civic duty.
 Congress consequently established the Army Nurse Corps in 1901 and the Navy Nurse Corps in 1908.
 The Red Cross became a quasi-official federal agency in 1905 and its American Red Cross Nursing Service took upon itself primary responsibility for recruiting and assigning nurses.

-In World War I 1917–18 the military recruited 20,000 registered nurses (all women) for military and navy duty in 58 military hospitals; they helped staff 47 ambulance companies that operated on the Western Front.
+During World War I, from 1917 to 1918, the military recruited 20,000 registered nurses (all women) for military and navy duty in 58 military hospitals; they helped staff 47 ambulance companies that operated on the Western Front.
 More than 10,000 served overseas, while 5,400 nurses enrolled in the Army's new School of Nursing.
 Key decisions were made by Jane Delano, director of the Red Cross Nursing Service, Mary Adelaide Nutting, president of the American Federation of Nurses, and Annie Warburton Goodrich, dean of the Army School of Nursing.
-Delano proposed training aides to cover the shortage of nurses, but Nutting and Goodrich were strongly opposed arguing that aides devalued nursing as a profession and would undermine their goal of advanced education at the college level.
-The compromise was setting up the Army School of Nursing, which operated 1919–1939.
+Delano proposed training aides to cover the shortage of nurses, but Nutting and Goodrich were strongly opposed, arguing that aides devalued nursing as a profession and would undermine their goal of advancing nursing education at the college level.
+The compromise was to establish the Army School of Nursing, which operated from 1919 to 1939.

-The nurses—all women—were kept well back from the front lines, and although none were killed by enemy action, more than 200 died from disease, especially the massive Spanish flu epidemic.
+Some nurses—all of whom were women—did work near the front lines as members of surgical teams.
+Although none were killed by enemy action, more than 200 died from disease, especially the Spanish flu epidemic and pneumonia.
 Demobilization reduced the Army and Navy corps to skeleton units designed to be expanded should a new war take place.
 Eligibility at this time included being female, white, unmarried, volunteer, and a graduate from a civilian nursing school.
 In 1920, Army Nurse Corps personnel received officer-equivalent ranks and wore Army rank insignia on their uniforms.
 However, they did not receive equivalent pay and were not considered part of the US Army.